dimitri-nicolo/calico/_includes/v2.5/cnx-grant-user-manager-permissions.md

 {%- endif %}
    ```

-   The ClusterRole `network-admin` grants permission to use the {{site.prodname}} Manager UI, view flow
+   The ClusterRole `network-admin` grants permission to use the {{site.tseeprodname}} Manager UI, view flow
    logs, audit logs, compliance reports and network statistics, and administer all network policies and tiers, and
    manage compliance report schedules.